-Buying Topsoil - Guide
+Your Topsoil Buying Guide

 Buying topsoil can be a confusing job, especially with so many different suppliers, grades and the different terminology used by different suppliers.
-We have put together this simple buyers guide to make things a little easier for you.
+We have put together this simple buyers guide to make things a little easier for you

-What are you using the topsoil for?
+What are you going to use the Topsoil for?

 Topsoil comes in many different types and grades, depending on the area it has come from and the use it has been specified for.

 There are many uses around the garden for different grades and blends of topsoil, these uses include infilling holes and ponds, turf laying, topping up and creating flowerbeds and filling up raised beds and vegetable patches.